 97 Points - Vinous

 The 2012 Dom Pérignon is a dense, powerful wine, and I am almost shocked by its vinous intensity and raw, unbridled power.
-The 2012 reminds me of the 2003, but with more finesse and not entirely as pushed.
+2012 reminds me of 2003, but with more finesse and not entirely as pushed.
 Mildew, rain and frost were challenges and resulted in low yields, further compounded by warm, dry weather that concentrated the fruit even more.
 Those qualities result in a dense Dom Pérignon endowed with real phenolic intensity.
 It is one of the most reticent young Doms I can remember tasting.
 I wouldn’t even think of opening a bottle for at least a few years.

 97 Points - James Suckling

 Incredible elegance and balance to this Dom Pérignon with cooked apple, lemon and hints of white pepper and salt.
 It’s medium-bodied with excellent bubbles and balance.
 Spicy at the end.
 So wonderfully fresh, linear and long.
 Racy and elegant.
 A DP that invites you to drink right now.
 All about finesse.
 Tension, too, with precise phenolics and bright acidity on the back palate.
 Subtle energy.
 Drinkable now but will develop beautifully in the bottle.